mpastell/pweave-docs/source/pweave.rst

 document `ma.Pnw <_static/ma.Pnw>`_.
 Notice that pweave prints out the progress so in case of an error you can tell in which chunk it occurred.
-Also in case of an error returns already evaluated results from the documents namespace :py:attr:`Pweb.globals` to global namespace.
+Also in case of an error returns already evaluated results from the documents namespace :py:attr:`PwebProcessorGlobals.globals` to global namespace.

 .. change default options for code chunks